mhbka/itemtracker/README.md

 - `JWT_SECRET` - Secret used by Supabase for signing auth JWTs

 ### GCP service account
-Note that the GCP service account requires the *Owner* role to properly deploy services.
+Note that the GCP service account requires the *Owner* role to properly deploy.

 ### Service domains
 Before being able to map any (sub)domains to the services, you must verify the domain [under GCP](https://www.google.com/webmasters/verification/verification).